2018 United States House of Representatives elections in Nevada: District 3

-The 3rd congressional district occupies the area south of Las Vegas, including Henderson, and most of unincorporated Clark County and was created after the 2000 United States Census.
-The incumbent was Democrat Jacky Rosen, who has represented the district since 2017.
-She was elected with 47% of the vote in 2016 to replace Republican U.S. Representative Joe Heck, who ran for the U.S. Senate and lost.
-She did not run for reelection; instead she ran against and defeated incumbent Dean Heller in the U.S. Senate election.
+The 3rd congressional district occupies the area south of Las Vegas, including Henderson, and most of unincorporated Clark County and was created after the 2000 United States census.
+Incumbent Democrat Jacky Rosen, who had represented the district since 2017, did not run for re-election; instead she ran against Dean Heller in the U.S. Senate election.
+She was elected with 47% of the vote in 2016, and the district had a PVI of R+2.